neuralmagic/deepsparse/docs/llms/README.md

 ### **Sparse Fine Tuning on Grade-School Math (GSM)**

-Open-source LLMs like MPT and Llama2 are typically fine-tuned onto downstream datasets for two reasons:
+Open-source LLMs are typically fine-tuned onto downstream datasets for two reasons:
 * **Instruction Tuning**: show the LLM examples of how to respond to human input or prompts properly
-* **Domain Adaptation**: show the model examples that teach an LLM information it does not currently understand
+* **Domain Adaptation**: show the LLM examples with information it does not currently understand

-An example of how domain adaptation is helpful is solving the [Grade-school math (GSM) dataset](https://huggingface.co/datasets/gsm8k), a linguistically diverse set of grade school math word problems.
-GSM is a difficult task for LLMs, as evidenced by the 0% zero-shot accuracy of MPT-7B-base.
-By fine-tuning with a very small set of ~7k training examples we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality.
+An example of how domain adaptation is helpful is solving the [Grade-school math (GSM) dataset](https://huggingface.co/datasets/gsm8k).

+GSM is a linguistically diverse set of grade school math word problems and a notoriously difficult task for LLMs, as evidenced by the 0% zero-shot accuracy of MPT-7B-base.
+By fine-tuning with a very small set of ~7k training examples, we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality!

 The key insight from our paper is that we can prune the network during the fine-tuning process!
 We apply the [SparseGPT pruning algorithm](https://arxiv.org/pdf/2301.00774.pdf) after fine-tuning and retrain for one extra epoch.
 The result is a 60% sparse-quantized model with limited accuracy drop on GSM: